RL4444/react-express-simple-full-stack-boilerplate-with-react-router/README.md

-#React Fullstack app with Express / Node backend, React Router, Styled-Components and React-Icons#
+# React Fullstack app with Express / Node backend, React Router, Styled-Components and React-Icons

-##Starting the Backend##
+This is a very basic full stack boilerplate for people looking to quick start a React w/ Express backend app.

+## Starting the Backend

 Express.js server serving backend api files